Popular Topics

 • Any and every patient with unusual vision problems.

 In addition to the above, a neuro ophthalmologist provides emergency evaluation of a wide variety of disease that can cause visual loss.
 Unexplained visual loss can arise out of uncommon disease conditions like myasthenia gravis, multiple sclerosis, mitochondrial disease and other muscular diseases that affect the eye.
-The neuro ophthalmologist uses special testing techniques including visual fields, visual evoked response, imaging studies such as CT, MRI and angiography and ultrasound to diagnose the disease patterns.
+The neuro ophthalmologist uses special testing techniques including visual fields, visual evoked response, imaging studies such as CT, MRI and Angiography and ultrasound to diagnose the disease patterns.
 It becomes necessary for the neuro ophthalmologist to work closely with other medical specialists to offer multidisciplinary care and solution for complex cases.

 Pediatric Ophthalmologist